 (Editor’s note: Sept.
 10, 2014 was Arnold Palmer’s 85th birthday.
+Today, Sept.
+10, 2017, would have been the King's 88th.
 We celebrated Golf Channel’s co-founder over multiple articles, which are linked to throughout this story, focusing on all aspects of his remarkable life and career.
 Click here for the complete list.)

 LATROBE, Pa. – As soon as he pauses … you know the question has him.